paramraghavan/123ofaws/datalake/datalake.md

 <table style="width:100%;background:white;"><tbody><tr><td style="width:15.58%;background:rgb(237, 125, 49);padding:0in 5.4pt;vertical-align:top;"><br></td><td style="width:40.02%;background:rgb(237, 125, 49);vertical-align:top;text-align:center;"><p><span style="color:rgb(255, 255, 255);"><strong>Batch data processing</strong></span></p></td><td style="width:44.4%;background:rgb(237, 125, 49);vertical-align:top;text-align:center;"><p><span style="color:rgb(255, 255, 255);"><strong>Stream data processing</strong></span></p></td></tr><tr><td style="width:15.58%;padding:0in 5.4pt;vertical-align:top;"><p><strong>Data scope</strong></p></td><td style="width:40.02%;padding:0in 5.4pt;vertical-align:top;"><p>Queries or processing over all or most of the data in the dataset</p></td><td style="width:44.4%;padding:0in 5.4pt;vertical-align:top;"><p>Queries or processing over data within a rolling time window, or on just the most recent data record</p></td></tr><tr><td style="width:15.58%;padding:0in 5.4pt;vertical-align:top;"><p><strong>Data size</strong></p></td><td style="width:40.02%;padding:0in 5.4pt;vertical-align:top;"><p>Large batches of data</p></td><td style="width:44.4%;padding:0in 5.4pt;vertical-align:top;"><p>Individual records or micro batches consisting of a few records</p></td></tr><tr><td style="width:15.58%;padding:0in 5.4pt;vertical-align:top;"><p><strong>Latency</strong></p></td><td style="width:40.02%;padding:0in 5.4pt;vertical-align:top;"><p>Minutes to hours</p></td><td style="width:44.4%;padding:0in 5.4pt;vertical-align:top;"><p>Seconds or milliseconds</p></td></tr><tr><td style="width:15.58%;padding:0in 5.4pt;vertical-align:top;"><p><strong>Analysis</strong></p></td><td style="width:40.02%;padding:0in 5.4pt;vertical-align:top;"><p>Complex analytics</p></td><td style="width:44.4%;padding:0in 5.4pt;vertical-align:top;"><p>Simple response functions, aggregates, and rolling metrics</p></td></tr></tbody></table>

+Amazon EMR decouples the collection system from the processing system.
+This is accomplished by implementing one of two common frameworks: Hadoop or Apache Spark.
+Both frameworks process high-velocity data but they do it in different ways.

+Hadoop running in Amazon EMR, configures a cluster of EC2 instances to serve as a single distributed storage and processing solution.
+This provides speed, fault tolerance, and the ability to scale the instances supporting collection separately from the instances supporting processing.
+Hadoop complements existing data systems by simultaneously ingesting and processing large volumes of data, structured or not, from any number of sources.
+This enables deeper analysis than any one system can provide.
+The analytical results can be delivered to any existing data store for further use.

+Apache Spark is a competing framework to Hadoop.
+The difference is that Spark uses in-memory caching and optimized execution for faster performance.
+Analytics are performed by first filtering the data and then aggregating it.
+Apache Spark avoids writing data to storage, preferring to keep the data in memory at all times.
+Both Hadoop and Spark support general batch processing, streaming analytics, machine learning, graph databases, and ad hoc queries.

+### Simple use case with EMR
+Let’s start with a really simple architecture.
+In this solution, we start with the data sources.
+Remember, data sources can come from anywhere.
+The data from these sources is first added to an Amazon S3 bucket.
+This bucket becomes the repository for all the data that will eventually be processed.

+Next, let’s use a processing service called AWS Lambda.
+Using AWS Lambda, we will create a program to run once every four hours to grab any new data from the Amazon S3 bucket and send it to Amazon EMR - hadoop or SPark, for processing.
+This program creates the batches.

+Once the analytics and processing has been completed, the results are sent to a service called Amazon Redshift.
+Amazon Redshift is a fast, scalable data warehouse that makes it simple and cost-effective to analyze all your data across your data warehouse and data lake.

+### simple use case with Gleu etl
+AWS Glue is a fully managed ETL service that categorizes, cleans, enriches, and moves your data reliably between various data stores.
+AWS Glue simplifies and automates difficult and time-consuming data discovery, conversion, mapping, and job-scheduling tasks.
+In other words, it simplifies data processing.